openwisp/openwisp-controller/docs/user/push-operations.rst

     :target: https://raw.githubusercontent.com/openwisp/openwisp-controller/docs/docs/add-ssh-credentials-private-key.png
     :alt: add SSH private key as access credential in OpenWISP

-From the first page of OpenWISP click on "Access credentials", then click on the **"ADD ACCESS CREDENTIALS"** button in the upper right corner (alternatively, go to the following URL: ``/admin/connection/credentials/add/``).
+From the first page of OpenWISP click on "CONFIGURATIONS" in the left navigation menu, then "Access credentials", then click on the **"ADD ACCESS CREDENTIALS"** button in the upper right corner (alternatively, go to the following URL path:
+``/admin/connection/credentials/add/``).

 Select SSH as ``type``, enable the **Auto add** checkbox, then at the field "Credentials type" select "SSH (private key)", now type "root" in the ``username`` field, while in